How to sponsor an immigrant friend to the U.S. for 2023

 • Sponsors for other types of immigration scenarios.

 In every scenario, a sponsor would have to file Form I-864, Affidavit of Support.
 This form can differ depending on your situation and you might fill out I-864 EZ or I-864A instead.
 Regardless of the type of the form, the USCIS will determine if you can qualify as a sponsor based on the provided information.
-Are you just thinking about securing a green card for your family, spouse, or a friend?
-Let VisaNation assist you throughout the entire process.
-Create your application today!
+Schedule a consultation with an immigration lawyer to better understand what information the USCIS is looking for.

 Income Requirement to Become a Sponsor

 You must meet certain income requirements to become a sponsor.
-The most common minimum financial requirement is an annual income of $22,000.
-This figure is calculated to be at least 125% above the Federal poverty level based on the ASPE.
-It is also crucial to note that this figure changes yearly depending on the poverty level fluctuations.
-Military personnel benefit from a reduced requirement of 100% of the poverty level.
+The most common minimum financial requirement is an annual income of $25,000.
+The ASPE calculates this figure to be at least 125% above the Federal poverty level.

 Which Immigrants Do Not Need Sponsoring